daniel-samson/cargo-leap/README.md

 Project Goals:
 - Provide a means to create project template
 - Download any crate from crates.io and read leap directory
-- Provide usuful features as they are needed.
+- Provide useful features as they are needed.

 ### Getting Leap